StylianosNikopoulos/Hotel/README.md

 Admins can access the admin panel by logging in with admin credentials.
 The admin panel provides functionality for managing rooms, bookings, and user interactions.

+## Disclaimer
+The Hotel Website utilizes templates for the homepage and admin panel, which have been customized to suit the project's requirements and preferences.
+While the core functionalities and features are built from scratch, certain visual elements and layout designs may have been adapted from existing templates for efficiency and aesthetics.
+Any resemblance to other websites or templates is purely coincidental, and all efforts have been made to ensure a unique and tailored user experience for visitors and administrators alike.

 ![18D0F50B-59D3-42B7-9D2D-AB1075F4D6C6_1_201_a](https://github.com/StylianosNikopoulos/Hotel-Laravel/assets/59256689/1641a043-555a-425c-9a58-b3fb4235313b)